Choose Your Path

 Under both options, the student must demonstrate his or her ability to conduct exploratory research, design appropriate projects, and engage in creative reflection within the field of psychology.
 In addition, students must pass an oral comprehensive exam based on course work and individual research or projects developed over the student's course of study.
 The thesis fulfills this requirement under option 1 because the student must defend his or her thesis orally.
 Under option 2, a student must submit a written document as directed by his or her committee.

 Practicum represents the experiential training component of the program.
 The program emphasizes training in psychotherapy as a foundational praxis; however, it recognizes the importance of the larger frameworks of prevention, advocacy, and community work in one’s life of service to others.
 Clinical practicum training will only be offered to students already enrolled in the therapeutic training program.
 All graduate students, however, are welcome to enroll in the human service practicum with consent of the instructor.
 Click the link to view and download the Practicum Application Form.
-Note: Practicum applications for Spring 2014 are due no later than October 18, 2013.
+Note: Information regarding Clinical Practicum Application for the following semester is usually posted in Melson Hall approximately mid-way through the current semester.

 Human Services Practicum